 Grilled Spicy Prawns served with ‘Tenderly’ Salad, Sweet Lime, Mango and Passion Fruit Dressing. £6.95.
 To be fair it was more sweet than spicy, pleasant enough but not memorable.

 Steamed Hand Crafted Dumplings with Prawns, Chicken and Pork filling served with Sweet Ginger & Tamarind Sauce. £6.95.
 These were the dumplings served in error, I ate one before realising.
 I’m glad it was returned as the saggy won ton skins were filled with bland meat.

 Traditional Papaya Salad with French Beans, Cherry Tomatoes, Ground Peanuts, Salted Shrimps and Spicy Lime Dressing. £6.95.
-I loved this salad and it was quite possibly the best thing we ate of the evening – it’s everything you’d expect from a decent papaya salad, hot chilli kick, fresh, salty, sweet and with the added textural element from the nuts.
+I loved this salad and it was quite possibly the best thing we ate of the evening – it’s everything you’d expect from a decent papaya salad, a hot chilli kick, freshness, saltiness, sweetness and a textural crunch from the nuts.
 It was on point.

 Grilled Hand Crafted Dumplings with Prawns and Water Chestnut Filling, served with Sweet Ginger and Tamarind Sauce. £6.95.
 I really do get my hopes up when I read things like ‘hand crafted’, but all we could taste was fried dough with an insipid filling.
 Another waitress who brought them over to us, apologised for the mistake earlier and explained that our waitress who took the order is new.
 It happens I guess.

 Pad Thai with Prawns. £9.95.
 How can you have a Thai meal in suburbia without Pad Thai?
 It’s the litmus test to how good the Chef’s work is surely?
 It’s presented well enough, but was overpowered by palm sugar making the dish desert like, it lacked the smoky lick from a hot wok too.